yigitcelik/lead_time_muneccimi/README.md

 Lead Time Muneccimi
 ==============================

-it takes production order details as input and try to predict the lead time  first product will be produced.
+it takes production order details as input and try to predict the lead time of the first product that will be produced.

 Project Organization
 ------------